miughetta/dig333-devlog/README.md

 Recipes and outcomes:<br>
 5.0.
 Introduction<br>
 5.1.
 Deciding Between Python 2 and Python 3: Use python 3 unless there is an issue that requires python 2<br>
 5.2.
-Editing Python Programs with Mu:<br>
+Editing Python Programs with Mu: in the programs sectionof the main menu<br>
 5.3.
 Using the Python Console: python3; then you can type command directly<br>
 5.4.
 Running Python Programs from the Terminal: python program_name.py<br>
 5.5.
 Assigning Names to Values (Variables): i.e. a = 1<br>